husker-dev/native-kt/README.md

 }
 ```

-> Currently, this is only implemented for the `Foreign Function API` in JVM.<br>
+> Currently, this is only implemented for the `Foreign Function & Memory API` in JVM.<br>
-> Support for Android will be coming in the future.<br>
+> Support for JNI and Android will be coming in the future.<br>
-> Support for JNI on the JVM will likely not be implemented due to its deprecation.

 ## Single source set